 PG – Rose / SG – Lee / SF – Anthony / PF – Porzingis / C – Noah

 Anthony, Porzingis, and Rose will lead the line, while Lance Thomas, Kyle O’Quinn, and Brandon Jennings could play a significant role off the bench.
+As stated, the Knicks will need their star trio to pull a lot of the weight in this one on both offense and defense.

 Indiana Pacers Projected Starting Lineup